raven-actions/.workflows/sync/.github/CONTRIBUTING.md

 1. Make your changes and commit them with descriptive commit messages; check [Conventional Commits](https://www.conventionalcommits.org) as a suggestion.
 1. Push to your forked repository.
 1. Create a new pull request from your fork to this project.
-1. Please ensure that your Pull Request includes a detailed description of your changes.
+1. Please ensure that your pull request includes a detailed description of your changes and that your code adheres to the code style guidelines outlined below.

 ## 🔰 Code of Conduct